 - It is now safe to open the Instant Pot Ultra.

-- To do a Natural Release of Pressure (NPR), wait for the Float Valve to go down on its own.
+- To do an Instant Pot Natural Release of Pressure (NPR), wait for the Float Valve to go down on its own.

 - This can take anywhere from 5 minutes to 30 minutes, depending on how much liquid is in the Instant Pot.
-The more liquid you have, the longer it takes for the Instant Pot to release pressure on it’s own.
+The more liquid there is, the longer it takes for the Instant Pot to release pressure on its own.

-- If you’re in a hurry, you can wait for 15 minutes for the natural pressure release, and then release the remaining pressure using the quick release method.
+- If you’re in a hurry, you can wait for 15 minutes for the Instant Pot natural release, and then release the remaining pressure using the quick-release method.

-Instant Pot Ultra Water Test / Initial Test Run
+Instant Pot Initial Test Run / Water Test

-- Pour 1 cup water into inner pot.
-You can add more water, but your Instant Pot will just take longer to come to pressure.
+- Pour 2 cups water into inner pot.
+The Instant Pot manual suggests 3 cups but I’ve found 2 cups works just fine.
+You can add more water, but your Instant Pot will take a bit longer to come to pressure.

 - Close the Lid.